-Running a bandwidth speed test can provide answers to your many questions about your internet connection.
-Whether you’re looking to find out how quickly you can download and upload files to the web or curious to know if you’re getting your money’s worth from your provider, an internet speed test offers the insight you need.
+Running a bandwidth speed test provides answers to many questions about your Internet connection.
+Whether you’re looking to find out how quickly you can download and upload files to the Web or curious to know if you’re getting your money’s worth from your provider, an Internet speed test offers the insight you need.

-Comcast Xfinity is the largest internet service provider (ISP) in America.
-Boasting high-quality signals, extensive coverage across the nation, and reliable speeds and service, it’s no wonder why Xfinity is lauded as America’s best internet experience.
-However, on an individual consumer basis, no two connections are the same, meaning one household may enjoy lightning-fast Xfinity speeds while the household down the street struggles with a spotty connection.
+Comcast Xfinity is the largest Internet service provider (ISP) in America.
+Boasting high-quality signals, extensive coverage across the nation, and reliable speeds and service, it’s no wonder why Xfinity is lauded as America’s best Internet experience.
+However, on an individual consumer basis, no two connections are the same.
+This means one household enjoys lightning-fast Xfinity speeds while down the street they struggles with a spotty connection.

-No ISP can claim to provide flawless reliability and availability, which means that for some, broken or slow internet is an everyday reality.
-The Xfinity speed test tool measures your Xfinity internet speed by calculating the time taken for each byte to travel from the remote Xfinity server to your web-enabled device.
-Do note that these speed test results are oftentimes lower than your plan speed due to a number of variable factors outside of your ISP’s control.
+No ISP can claim to provide flawless reliability and availability, which means that for some, broken or slow Internet is an everyday reality.
+The Xfinity speed test tool measures your Xfinity Internet speed by calculating the time taken for each byte to travel from the remote Xfinity server to your web-enabled device.
+Note that these speed test results are often lower than your plan speed due to a number of variable factors outside of your ISP’s control.

 Using this guide, we’ll walk you through how to run an Xfinity speed test, help you understand your results, and answer any questions you may have about your internet speed and web connection.

-- What factors can alter my Xfinity speed test results?
+- Can factors alter my Xfinity speed test results?

-Internet speed tests measure a number of important features including:
+Internet speed tests measure a number of important items, including:

 - Upload speed